SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 receiver state after loss of delta frames.
 The key frames are therefore more critical to deliver to the receiver than delta frames.

+Examples: live broadcast, on-demand video streaming.

 Use cases:

+1. Majority of streaming traffic is Audio and Video traffic.
+Video contains partial frames and full frames, which need to be distinguished so that full frames can be indicated to the network.
-1. Audio is more critical than video for many applications and should be prioritized differently than video.
+Audio traffic is more critical than video for many applications.
-The client may indicate this preference to a network by selecting the importance value of audio packets as the highest priority.
+This differences in priority needs to be indicated to the network to ensure network (de)prioritizes (or even drop if deemed necessary) traffic appropriately.

-    Requirement: REQ-PACKET-PRIORITY, REQ-MEDIA-AV-SEPARATE,
+    Requirement: REQ-PACKET-PRIORITY.
-    REQ-PAYLOAD-CLIENT-DECIDES (defined in {{x-req-def}}).

-    Impact: With the above requirement met, audio clarity could be maintained better in resource-constrained networks and during reactive events ensuring better user experience.
+    Impact: With the above requirement met, better quality of service could be maintained in resource-constrained networks and during reactive events ensuring better user experience.

 2. The server (or relay) sends the same stream to many receivers, including the same metadata (especially with media over QUIC).
 Different clients have different priorities for different types of traffic.
 This would result in change in priorities for the same type of traffic that a single server sends, based on the user/client.

     Requirement: REQ-PAYLOAD-CLIENT-DECIDES.